micaellobo/e-commerce-store/README.md

 ### Docker Compose (Docker Hub Registry)

-Simpler and faster way to run the application, this option uses pre-built Docker images from a Docker Hub registry:
+This option uses pre-built Docker images from a Docker Hub registry.
+Simpler and faster way to run the application.

 #### Prerequisites